mkpro118/CS537/P5/README.md

 # Project Implementation and Description.

 ## Status
-The implementation submitted on Monday, 6th October 2023, passes all tests defined in the `~cs537-1/tests/P5` directory
+The implementation submitted on Tuesday, 7th October 2023, passes all tests defined in the `~cs537-1/tests/P5` directory
 - `~cs537-1/tests/P5/runtests`: Scores 16/16 (15 points out of 15)

 ## List of Files Changed